2024 Ministry Updates

 Love-In-Action

-Also, when appropriate and in keeping with the spirit of the LIA guidelines, one-time disaster and year-end emergency relief has been provided to select organizations in the Delaware Valley.
+More recently, one-time disaster and year-end emergency relief has been provided to select organizations throughout the Delaware Valley, examples of which include:

-Also, every Christmas the Love-in-Action fund supports the Adopt-A-Child program, which provides monetary assistance to qualifying parents, primarily from COS and also from the community, to help them provide Christmas gifts for each child.
+Also, every Christmas the Board supports the Adopt-A-Child program, which grants generous monetary assistance that helps qualifying parents, both in COS and, where appropriate, others within the community, to provide Christmas gifts for each child.

 Funds